 If none of those options fit what you’re looking for, you can also try-on shorter TEFL courses OR strengthen your TEFL skills set with specialist modules.
 These can be bought individually as 4 x 30 hour trainings — perfect for improving your resume or opening yourself up to new job opportunities (with higher pay or better compensation).

-Practicing your TEFL skills in front of a classroom — even a “fake classroom” with other TEFL students like you — can be a great way to test drive your skills and work out any butterflies that might remain in your tummy.
+Practicing your TEFL skills in front of a classroom — even a “peer classroom” with other TEFL students like you — can be a great way to test drive your skills and work out any butterflies that might remain in your tummy.

 You can choose to take TEFL courses entirely in-person or as a blended class option, with some coursework done on your own time online with a secondary portion completed in-person in Poland.
 Pretty cool, right?
 We think blended TEFL courses are awesome (and not only for the ample opportunities to chow on pierogis).